sagemath/trac_to_gh/Issue 6490.md

 # Issue 6490: upgrade lisp ecl to version 9.6.2 which has been released

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6490

 Original creator: was